Learning Causal Representations from General Environments: Identifiability and Intrinsic Ambiguity: Experiments

 \textbf{Metrics of estimation error.} Since causal representation learning seeks to learn both the causal graphs and the latent variables, for each output of our algorithm we first check if it exactly recovers the ground-truth causal graph.
 Then, recall that the latent variables and the observations are related by $\vz = \mH\vx$, given any output unmixing matrix $\hat{\mH}$ from \Cref{alg:learn-graph}, we define the relative estimation error $\Delta_i$ for $\vz_i$ as the solution of the following optimization problem:

 where signed permutation is allowed here since the noise distribution in our experiments is symmetric and the order of latent variables $\vz_i, i=1,2,\cdots,d$ does not matter.
-We refer to the errors $\Delta_i$ defined in \Cref{eq:def-estimation-error} as the \textit{EDA error}.
-The EDA error measures how much of the row $\hat{\hat{\vh}}_i$ that we learn is contained in the span of the ground-truth rows $\vh_j, j\in\overline{\dom_{\G}}(i)$.
-Indeed, recall that given any observation $\vx$, the ground-truth latent variable is $\vz = \mH\vx$ while our algorithm outputs $\hat{\vv}_i = \hat{\hat{\vh}}_i\vx$, so the EDA error essentially captures whether the recovered latent variable is close to some linear mixture of latent variables in the effect-dominating set of $i$.
-When the EDA error is zero for some node $i$, we know that the recovered latent variable at node $i$ is exactly a linear mixture of the ground-truth latent variables in $\overline{\dom_{\G}}(i)$, according to \Cref{lem:mixture}.
+We refer to the errors $\Delta_i$ defined in \Cref{eq:def-estimation-error} as the \textit{SNA error}.
+The SNA error measures how much of the row $\hat{\hat{\vh}}_i$ that we learn is contained in the span of the ground-truth rows $\vh_j, j\in\overline{\dom_{\G}}(i)$.
+Indeed, recall that given any observation $\vx$, the ground-truth latent variable is $\vz = \mH\vx$ while our algorithm outputs $\hat{\vv}_i = \hat{\hat{\vh}}_i^\top\vx$, so the SNA error essentially captures whether the recovered latent variable is close to some linear mixture of latent variables in the effect-dominating set of $i$.
+When the SNA error is zero for some node $i$, we know that the recovered latent variable at node $i$ is exactly a linear mixture of the ground-truth latent variables in $\overline{\dom_{\G}}(i)$, according to \Cref{lem:mixture}.

 We also define the \textit{true error} for estimating each latent variable.
 Formally, let $\hat{\hat{\mH}}$ be the unmixing matrix that corresponds to the solution of \Cref{eq:def-estimation-error}, then we define the true estimation error $\tilde{\Delta}_i$ of $\vz_i$ as